afonsobarros/reactnd-project-myreads-starter/README.md

 # Project myReads

-This is the final assessment project for Udacity's React Fundamentals course.
+This is an assessment project for Udacity's React Fundamentals course.

-This assessment used the starter template from the project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
+This assessment used the [starter template](https://github.com/udacity/reactnd-project-myreads-starter) from [udacity ](https://github.com/udacity/) for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
 The goal of the template is to save time by providing a static example of the CSS and HTML markup that may be used

 ## Installation